Your privacy is important to SPC

 Public records requests may be made in person, in writing, or by phone.
 To request records you may contact a representative of the General Counsel's Office, St. Petersburg College:

 - Phone: 727-341-4550, Mia Conza, General Counsel

 - Mail: General Counsel's Office, St. Petersburg College, PO Box 13489, St. Petersburg, Florida, 33733-3489, or in person at the General Counsel’s Office, Suite 430, SPC Downtown Center, 244 Second Ave.
 N., St. Petersburg, FL 33701

-Requests made by the media may be made by contacting the Public Information Officer (PIO) for St. Petersburg College, Rita Farlow, (Executive Director, Marketing & Strategic Communications) as follows:
+Requests made by the media may be made by contacting the Public Information Officer (PIO) for St. Petersburg College, Rita Farlow, (Associate Vice President, Marketing & Strategic Communications) as follows:

 - Phone: 727-302-6526